Using Fashion to Find, Design, and Express Your Character and Style

 In the field of performing arts and costume design, most costume designers have a degree in fashion design and have studied art history at length.
 The great masterpieces displaying costumes and jewelry from the past five hundred centuries are wonderful resources and references used to recreate the mode on stage or set.
 However, jewelry from the 20th century that is neither fine nor estate jewelry seems to slip through the cracks and often get misrepresented in motion pictures, plays and T.V.

 Working with vintage costume dealers, or jewelry historians are an excellent resource to ameliorate that challenge.
-However slight the mismatch between the era and the costuming of the jewelry, it can subtly confuse the audience.
+However slight, the mismatch between the era and the costuming of the jewelry can subtly confuse the audience.

 The book titled, The Napier Co. by author Melinda L. Lewis with Henry Swen, has proven to be a valuable resource for jewelry designers, jewelry history students, and costume designers.
 It provides a decade-by-decade evolution of jewelry styles from one company through both the 19th and 20th century.
 It gives an encapsulation of the jewelry industry through each decade that is relative to all costume jewelry and not just Napier.